 Beth has been lead counsel in over 50 jury trials, including numerous bet-the-company, multi-billion dollar cases.
-For almost 30 years she has developed an unrivaled record of victories in both federal and state courts throughout the country.
+Over almost 30 years, she has developed an unrivaled record of victories in both federal and state courts throughout the country.
 Her career has taken Beth from the Army to a leading role in the prosecution of the Oklahoma City bombers to nationally recognized work as a litigation partner at two of the nation’s most prominent law firms, and most recently to founding Wilkinson Walsh.

 - Lead trial counsel for Philip Morris USA in two consumer class actions involving Light cigarettes and multi-billion-dollar damage claims.
 Plaintiffs claimed that Philip Morris’s use of the terms “Lights” and “Lowered Tar and Nicotine” violated Missouri state law by suggesting that Marlboro Lights, the nation’s best-selling cigarettes, were not as dangerous as Marlboro full-flavored cigarettes.
 After a three-week trial, the St. Louis jury rendered a complete defense verdict in less than 30 minutes.

 - Lead trial counsel for Georgia-Pacific in a multi-billion-dollar class action in Chicago federal court alleging Sherman Act violations by the largest manufacturers in the containerboard and corrugated products industries.
 The court granted summary judgment for Georgia-Pacific one day after it had preliminarily approved a settlement in which the company’s co-defendants agreed to pay over $350 million.